feathersjs/feathers/docs/guides/basics/hooks.md

 # Hooks

-As we have seen in the [quick start](./starting.md) and when we created our messages service in [the previous chapter](./services.md), Feathers services are a great way to implement data storage and modification.
+As we have seen in the [quick start](./starting.md),  and when we created our messages service in [the previous chapter](./services.md), Feathers services are a great way to implement data storage and modification.
 Technically, we could write our entire app with services but very often we need similar functionality across multiple services.
-For example, we might want to check for all services if a user is allowed to even use it.
-With just services we would have to implement this again every time.
+For example, we might want to check for all services a user is allowed to access.
+With just services, we would have to implement this every time.

 This is where Feathers hooks come in.
 Hooks are pluggable middleware functions that can be registered __around__, __before__, __after__ or on __errors__ of a service method.
 Just like services themselves, hooks are *transport independent*.
 They are usually also service agnostic, meaning they can be used with ​*any*​ service.
 This pattern keeps your application logic flexible, composable, and much easier to trace through and debug.